 - Dehydrated seasonings

 Mangoes, poultry, shrimp, prawns and ground beef are currently undergoing the approval process in Canada, despite the fact that 54% of surveyed consumers stated that they would not purchase irradiated food due to safety concerns.
+The government approved ground beef irradiation in 2017; mangoes, poultry, shrimp and prawns have not been approved as of yet.

 In the United States, many more foods have been approved for irradiation including: